kkhalis/kkhalis/README.md

 Still picking up other libraries and frameworks as I go along, so I'm always open to learning new stuff.

+- 🌱 I’m currently learning more on AWS stuff

 You can find me on [LinkedIn](https://www.linkedin.com/in/khaliskassim/) here!
 <!--